 Nurses also reported they that they found it quite challenging dealing with men who had already been told their sexual functioning may not return.

-‘… sometimes the professionals at the clinic had pretty much said to the man that there was nothing more really they can do, they had tried lots of different options already…. also specific questions that the men had asked me whether their sexual function would return, I found that quite hard to answer’
+‘… sometimes the professionals at the clinic had pretty much said to the man that there was nothing more really they can do, they had tried lots of different options already…. also specific questions that the men had asked me whether their sexual function would return, I found that quite hard to answer’ (ID: 3)

 Despite initial willingness from men, nurses also felt that their attempts to motivate men to exercise in order to improve fatigue were largely unsuccessful, and some attributed this to older age.